 The RVC system uses true loop current control.
 Under certain operating conditions, it is capable of providing virtually no draw on the battery at all.

-For example, when the state of charge is greater than 80 percent, the outside air temperature greater than zero degrees, and battery current draw between eight and 15 amps, the operating voltage will drop to almost the same level as engine shut-off.
+For example, when the state of charge is greater than 80%, the outside air temperature greater than zero degrees, and battery current draw between eight and 15 amps, the operating voltage will drop to almost the same level as engine shut-off.

 Lowering the demand on the generator when high voltage isn’t required reduces demand on the accessory drive which, in turn, reduces the demand/effort on the engine, providing the added benefit of economic gains.